-- C19.
-Early admission of high school students: Does your institution allow high school students to enroll as full-time, firsttime, first-year (freshman) students one year or more before high school graduation?
-X Yes No - C20.
-Common Application: Will you accept the Common Application distributed by the National Association of Secondary X Yes No School Principals if submitted?
-X Yes 🗌 No If "yes," are supplemental forms required?
-X No
+C19.
+Early admission of high school students: Does your institution allow high school students to enroll as full-time, firsttime, first-year (freshman) students one year or more before high school graduation? \boxtimes Yes \square No

+C20.
+Common Application: Will you accept the Common Application distributed by the National Association of Secondary Yes Yes Yes Yes □ No □ No ⊠ No